autonity/docs.autonity.org/content/docs/concepts/architecture/_index.md

 #### Accountability event handling
 The Autonity Accountability Contract implements logic for handling accountability events submitted by committee members on-chain:

-- Accusations and proofs of innocence:
-  - accusations of misbehaviour to a committee member failing to follow consensus rules correctly.
+- Accusations of misbehaviour for a committee member failing to follow consensus rules correctly.
-  - proofs of innocence submitted in defence against accusations.
+- Proofs of innocence submitted in defence against accusations.
 They must be presented within the constraints of a innocence window measured in blocks to be valid.
 An accusation successfully defended gets deleted.
-  - promotion of accusations to faults where feasible after expiry of the innocence window.
+- Promotion of accusations to faults where feasible after expiry of the innocence window.
-- Faults - direct submission of unforgeable faults.
+- Direct submission of unforgeable faults.
 They lead to slashing without possibility of being defended by proof of innocence.

 #### Slashing penalty computation